Keeping warm and well this winter

 To check if you are eligible contact your energy supplier directly.

-9. Have your heating and cooking appliances checked and use responsibly
+Have your heating and cooking appliances checked and use them responsibly

 You could save money by switching your tariff or energy supplier, or by changing the way you pay for energy.
 This can be quick and simple, especially if you use a price comparison site or the Councils' Collective Switching Scheme.
-To find out more about switching see our home energy efficiency grants section.
+To find out more about switching see:

 Useful links